 - Snacks- Pretzels and hummus, baby carrots.

 This meal plan can help you to understand what sort of foods you should eat to help lower your cholesterol.
-This is a diet that focuses on whole grains, plenty of fresh produce, and is low in saturated fats.
+This is a diet that focuses on whole grains, plenty of fresh produce, and is low in saturated fats for a healthy heart.
 You can use this meal plan to model your own and make changes accordingly.
 If you have questions about certain foods and which foods you should be eating for your specific health needs, talk to your doctor or ask your healthcare provider to recommend a nutritionist.